TailinZhou/ManGO_SOO/README.md

 ### Running
 After successful installation, you can run our jupyter scripts in the `mango_jupyter_scripts` directory, where we provide our pretrained models and the corresponding evaluation results.

-Please use your home directory to replace our directory in some cells of the original Jupyter scripts before you start.
+Note that please use your home directory to replace our directory in some cells of the original Jupyter scripts before you start.

-## Contact
+## Contact and Citation
 Questions and comments are welcome.
 Suggestions can be submitted through Github issues.

-## Citation
 @inproceedings{mango,
     author = {Tailin Zhou, Zhilin Chen, Wenlong Lyv, Zhitang Chen, Danny H.K.
 Tsang, and Jun Zhang.}, title = {Learning Design-Score Manifold to Guide Diffusion Models for Offline Optimization},